SSP6904/expressjs-starter-template/README.md

 > Q: How can I add routes like a about page to my server?
 >
-> A: To add a route, use the following code below.
-You may change it if you like.
+> A: To add a route, here's an route example that you can use..
 > ```javascript
 > app.get('/about', function(req, res) {
 >   res.send('This is your about page!')